Seizures of Cash at the Airport

 • buying that ticket at the counter or within 72 hours of the departure;

-• flying to a state where marijuana is legal for recreational purposes such as Colorado or California;
+• flying to a state where marijuana is legal for recreational purposes, such as Colorado, California, Washington, or Oregon;

 • using cash to buy the plane ticket;